domlockett/LoLLMa/README.md

 ## Optimizing settings

-To optimize your model settings and improve the generation speed for the Nous-Hermes-2-Yi-34B-GGUF model, let's first break down and adjust your settings based on your hardware specifications (RTX 4080 with 16GB VRAM).
+To optimize your model settings and improve the generation speed, let's first break down and adjust your settings based on your hardware specifications (RTX 4080 with 16GB VRAM).
 Here's a detailed table of recommended settings and an explanation for each:

 ### Model Settings